elasticode-source/ama-zone-demo/README.md

 ama-zone.co is an app that enables you to learn the
 1. How to use Elasticode on boarding
-2. How to intigrate the SDK
+2. How to integrate the SDK
 3. How to manage and control your experiences VIA the dashboard
-4. How to corrolate relevant experinces to relevant segments ( audiences )
+4. How to correlate relevant experiences to relevant segments ( audiences )

 ## Installation